yulang/yulang.github.io/index.markdown

         <h2> Lang Yu </h2>
         <h3>University of Chicago </h3>
         <h3> Email: langyu at uchicago dot edu </h3>
-        I am a Phd Candidate in Computer Science at the University of Chicago.
+        I am a Phd in Computer Science at the University of Chicago.
 I do research on NLP and machine learning.
 I am very fortunate to be advised by <a href="https://aetting.github.io">Prof. Allyson Ettinger</a>.
 My research focus on composition and interpretability in neural language models.
         <p></p>
         I will join Facebook Seattle as a research scientist in 2021.
     </div>